-It's another lovely day out on the porch, sunny with a gentle breeze, so welcome, pull up a chair and enjoy this week's poetry requested by people you know, or maybe even you yourself.
+It's another lovely night out on the porch, stars in the sky with a gentle breeze, so welcome, pull up a chair and enjoy this week's poetry requested by people you know, or maybe even you yourself.

 This week features poems suggested by:

 I apologise for this collection of poems being a little later than usual, but I have been busier than usual with other writing projects, so I have had to fit writing them in between other jobs.

 Poetry is a beautiful way of expressing feelings ~ happy, sad, angry, caring.
 It's also a way that we share with other people, to help them with those feelings.— Mattie Stepanek

 "You write beauty and you write, well, maybe you could do a combination and call it the 'Beauty and the Beast.'"

 Thank you for this request MizB.
 As you know I have been engaged in writing a short story with Chris Mills called Be Not Afraid.
 With it, in fact, being a beauty and the beast story I thought I would write a poem based on that story.

 However, I had to hold off publishing this poem until the story was competed or this would have been a spoiler.